Health Encyclopedia

 Overview

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if your child is having problems.
+Be sure to make and go to all appointments, and contact your doctor if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?

 • Know how to select and prepare foods.
 For example, choose soft foods that can be cut up into small pieces, such as cooked carrots.
-Avoid round, firm foods such as hot dogs, grapes, nuts, and raisins.
+Avoid round, firm foods such as hot dogs, grapes, nuts, popcorn, and raisins.

 • Do not allow young children to chew gum or eat hard candy.